 Our hearts go out to the Japanese people in this tragic time.
 Scenes of incalculable destruction by earthquake and tsunami make me want to articulate my unshakable faith in Japan as an extraordinarily creative and resilient and influential force in the world of architecture and design.
-So here is a brief toast to the Japanese imagination (donations for relief efforts can be made through Architecture for Humanity and Heath Ceramics).
+So here is a brief toast to the Japanese imagination.

 Look at this new library for Musashino Art University, 25 miles west of central Tokyo, where bookshelves become floor-to-ceiling frames for every room (image courtesy Architectural Record).
 The building, by Sou Fugimoto, is “a single large spiral-shaped bookshelf encased in a glass box,” as Record writer Naomi Pollock aptly describes it.
 I love this image of the grand staircase — showing all the ways one can read, from books to I-Pads — because it expresses the very foundations of possibility.
 The metaphors are resonant: building on the book and a staircase for the mind.